lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-05-Standard_ML.md

 So let me put in a few words of praise for David Matthews, another mild and self-effacing personality, who accomplished so much:

-* good performance and fantastic debugging tools
+* good performance; fantastic debugging and profiling tools
 * not merely "saving an image", but sharable executable units, either including the Read-Eval-Print loop or standalone;
 * support for one hardware architecture after another (including Apple Silicon)
 * [support for multi-threading](https://doi.org/10.1145/1708046.1708058)